Peter Gutwein: Premier of Tasmania

 On 14 January 2020, Hodgman announced his intention to resign as Liberal leader and premier.
 Along with Michael Ferguson, Gutwein was considered a front-runner for the leadership contest, but was elected unopposed on 20 January, when Ferguson withdrew from the ballot.
 Gutwein was sworn in as the 46th Premier of Tasmania later that afternoon.

 During the COVID-19 pandemic in Australia, Gutwein announced on 19 March 2020 that all "non-essential" travellers to the state, including returning residents, would be subject to a mandatory 14-day quarantine.

 In December 2020, Gutwein announced that he would vote in favour of legalising euthanasia in Tasmania, although he had previously voted against similar legislation on three occasions.
 He stated that "I believe in freedom of choice and that's why I support this bill", also citing the deaths of his father and sister to aggressive forms of cancer.

 In March 2021, Gutwein informed Speaker Sue Hickey that she would not be re-endorsed as a Liberal candidate.
 She subsequently resigned from the party, leaving the Liberals in a minority government.
 Three days later, Gutwein called an early election for May 2021.
 He led the Liberals to a third straight majority in the House of Assembly, the first time in the party's history.
-Ultimately the Liberals finished with 13 seats out of 25, unchanged from the 2018 election, with 48.7 percent of the popular vote.
+Ultimately the Liberals finished with 13 seats out of 25, unchanged from the 2018 election, with 50.3 percent of the vote.

-On 4 April 2022, Gutwein announced his resignation as premier and as a member of Tasmania’s parliament.
+On 4 April 2022, Gutwein announced his resignation as premier and as a member of Tasmania's parliament.
 His deputy Jeremy Rockliff succeeded him on 8 April 2022.

+After leaving office, Gutwein allowed his Liberal Party membership to lapse.

 Personal life

 Gutwein lives in the Tamar Valley with his wife and two children.
 He is a qualified black belt and assistant to the instructor in the martial art of taekwondo.
 He has a pair of pet goats, named Alan and Teddy.

+In 2024, Gutwein completed a walk across Tasmania to raise funds for Tasmania's migrant community following a string of racially motivated attacks.

+Gutwein was a driving force behind the Scottsdale Football Club’s plans to recruit interstate players to become more viable and competitive in a restructured regional Australian Rules competition.
+Whilst Scottsdale entered the new Northern Tasmanian Football Association premier league division, the planned recruitment struggled and Gutwein resigned from the Club to take on the President’s role with the Association.